HaoyangGuo/haoyangguo/README.md

 ### Hi there 👋
-My name is Haoyang and I'm a computer science student based in San Diego, CA. Here's some info about me!
+My name is Haoyang and I'm a mathematics and computer science student at UC San Diego.
+Here's some info about me!

 ⚡ Work experience: